-Especially now, you might have questions about breast cancer, signs and symptoms, when to get a mammogram, and so much more.
-The Sarah Cannon Cancer Network at HealthONE and Susan G. Komen Colorado are your resources for providing answers to your questions.
-As the most common cancer among women worldwide and the second-most common cancer overall, nearly 246,660 women will be diagnosed with invasive breast cancer in 2016 alone.
+You might have questions about breast cancer, signs and symptoms, when to get a mammogram, and so much more.
+Sarah Cannon Cancer Institute at HealthONE and Susan G. Komen Colorado are your resources for providing answers to your questions.
+As the most common cancer among women worldwide and the second-most common cancer overall, nearly 260,000 women are diagnosed each year with breast cancer.

-Whether it’s you, your mother, your sister, or a friend that hears those words, the HealthONE family of hospitals and Susan G. Komen Colorado are here to provide you with information, physician referrals, and resources.
+Whether it’s you, your mother, your sister, or a friend that hears those words, Sarah Cannon Cancer Institute at HealthONE's family of hospitals and Susan G. Komen Colorado are here to provide you with information, physician referrals, and resources.